-The Arkansas Department of Education (ADE) requires that all teacher candidates in the area of P-4 special education must (a) possess a standard initial teaching license, (b) complete required coursework (i.e., determined by the institution of higher education), (c) take the Praxis II: #0351 Knowledge Based Core Principles with a minimum score of 150; and, #0690 Preschool/Early Childhood with a minimum score of 610, (d) complete a supervised practicum, and (e) present a portfolio of artifacts from the coursework and internship (i.e., practicum and/or field experiences).
+The Arkansas Department of Education (ADE) requires that all teacher candidates in the area of 4-12 special education must (a) possess a standard initial teaching license, (b) complete required coursework (i.e., determined by the institution of higher education), (c) take the Praxis II: #0351Knowledge Based Core Principles with a minimum score of 150; and, #0352 Application of Core Principles Across Categories of Disabilities with a minimum score of 141, (d) complete a supervised practicum, and (e) present a portfolio of artifacts from the coursework and internship (i.e., practicum and/or field experiences).
 Individuals who do not have an initial standard teaching license are ineligible to pursue licensure in special education.

 The ADE also offers an Additional Licensure Plan (ALP) for teachers who have been employed by a public school district in Arkansas to teach in a special education classroom for a period of up to three years while he/she completes coursework for licensure.
-The school district is required to file an ALP for Special Education Endorsement for grades P-4.
-The teacher candidate must (a) possess a standard teaching license, seek to add another area of licensure or endorsement, and (c) be assigned to teach in an area other than the one for which they are licensed.
+The school district is required to file an ALP for Special Education Endorsement for grades 4-12.
+The teacher candidate must (a) possess a standard teaching license, seek to add another area of licensure or endorsement, and (c) be assigned to teach in an area other than the one for which they are currently licensed.